IgniteUI/igniteui-xplat-docs/doc/en/components/general-getting-started.md

 <!-- end: React -->

 <!-- WebComponents -->

+This topic provides step-by-step instructions for creating Web Components applications with Ignite UI for Web Components

 ## Step 1 - Create the Web Component Project

 1 - Open a command line and create a directory named **wc-html**